Elshaden/soap2json/README.md

   | parameterKey| anything                            |          optional      | your soap required parameters                  |

-   You need to replace parameterKey wth your soap request parameters.
+   You need to replace parameterKey with your soap request parameters.

-   ####Authenticated Requests
+   #### Authenticated Requests
    To make it simple I have added token in headers, if you want you can use it if not than just delete the line in SoapController

    ```